 In one case, the highest number of penalties issued to one vehicle in the last eight months was 165.
 That means someone spent nearly half a year stumbling into the ULEZ zone (impressive as it’s only existed since mid-April 2019) and either didn’t notice, or just didn’t care about the charge.
 A penalty is £160, or £80 for an early payment.
 This means that one unlucky driver had to pay a minimum of £13,200 in ULEZ charges, which is a bananas amount of money.
 It’s an extreme case, but it’s something we’d like to help our members avoid happening.
 If a late ULEZ payment can be prevented, we’ll let you know using a new feature in our app.

-Given that air pollution in London is responsible for 9,000 early deaths each year, and more than 50% of that toxic air pollution is caused by vehicles, we welcome the ULEZ as it protects our lungs from the harmful effects of pollution.
+Given that air pollution in central London and its surroundings is responsible for 9,000 early deaths each year, and more than 50% of that toxic air pollution is caused by vehicles, we welcome the ULEZ as it protects our lungs from the harmful effects of pollution.
 The ULEZ is set to cost drivers £213 million in its first year, but they’re spending much more on improving air quality (around £800m), which is necessary for the future of humans living in the capital.

 By design, the ULEZ payment deadline is pretty tight, meaning you have to pay by midnight on the day of travel (or the next working day if it’s a weekend).
 That means you may need to up your intake of fish oil before every journey to increase your chances of remembering to pay on time.

 There’s also the potential for you to unknowingly enter a ULEZ zone and end up with a late payment that way, too.